 Mean Shift Clustering

-Mean shift clustering is a clustering algorithm based on iterative solution of cluster centers, which differs from K-means clustering in that it does not require prior determination of the number of clusters K. The principle of mean shift clustering is to start from the initial cluster center and keep searching for new cluster centers in the direction of increasing density of point groups in the bandwidth until the termination condition is satisfied.
-The termination condition is that the distance between the centers of the two clusters is almost constant or the maximum number of iterations (default number of iterations: 300) is reached during the iteration.
+Mean Shift Clustering (Means Shift algorithm) is a clustering algorithm based on iterative computation of cluster centers.
+Unlike K-Means clustering, it does not require predefining the number of clusters K. The principle involves: starting from initial cluster centers, continuously searching for new cluster centers along the direction of increasing point density within the bandwidth until termination criteria are met.
+The termination criteria occur when the displacement distance between consecutive cluster centers becomes negligible during iteration, or when the maximum iteration count is reached (default: 300 iterations).

 Parameter Description